I prefer Edward Cullen's dad. He's a vegan, a family man, and a doctor.

 - If the pursued woman told the pursuing man to stop, would he respect her wishes?

-We never see any real indication that Bella doesn't like what Edward does.
+We never see any indication that Bella doesn't like what Edward does.
 We never see her think of it as creepy.
-If she finds it romantic, and if some women watching that would find it romantic if a guy did that, who are we to judge their personal preferences?
-A good rule to live by is "judge not the kinks of others, simply because they're not your own personal kinks".
+If she finds it romantic, and if some women watching that would find it romantic if a guy did that, who are we to judge?
+A good rule to live by is "judge not the kinks of others, simply because they're not your kinks".
 Some people find the idea of being followed romantic, because it would feel loving and supportive to them, not creepy.
-Some people find it very sexy if a man helps them feel safe.
+Some people find it sexy if a man helps them feel safe.

-We never get any indication that Edward doesn't respect Bella's consent.
+Nothing in the story indicates that Edward doesn't respect Bella's consent.
 If she asked him to stop watching her sleep, he'd do it.
-Throughout the series, Edward demonstrates concern for Bella's feelings, and he often respects her wishes, even when it's difficult for him to.
+Throughout the series, Edward demonstrates concern for Bella's feelings.
+He often respects her wishes even when doing so prevents him with some difficulty.
 But she doesn't ask him to stop.
-She probably likes feeling safe and protected.
+She probably likes feeling safe and protected by him.
 It's also somewhat hot to think that you are an all-absorbing obsession for someone else.
 Bella seems to like being Edward's all-consuming, single-minded passion.

-But I'm here now, I'm not going to leave her side until she orders me away.— Edward Cullen
+But I'm here now, I'm not going to leave her side until she orders me away.

 An air of mystery makes a man attractive.
 The less he says about himself, the more is left up to the imagination, inviting women's curiosity.
-Some women love a guy with a mysterious past - it's a cliche because it works for women.
-Usually, the past experience is some kind of traumatic event that the male lead is unwilling to talk about, because it's emotionally painful for him.
+Some women love a guy with a mysterious past—it's a cliché because it works.
+Usually, the past experience is a traumatic event that the male lead is unwilling to talk about.
+It's emotionally painful for him.
 This lets a writer create a moment of vulnerability and sensitivity in an otherwise "tough guy" type.

 No One But Bella Interests Him (He's Exclusive and Loyal)